 Episode: 16 "Day of the Only Child!"
 6/30/18

-Starring: Huey Duck, Dewey Duck, Louie Duck, Webigail Vanderquack, Bouncer Beagle, Big Time Beagle, and Burger Beagle
+Starring: Huey Duck, Dewey Duck, Louie Duck, Webby Vanderquack, Bouncer Beagle, Big Time Beagle, and Burger Beagle

-Costarring: Launchpad McQuack, Mr. Drake, and Mrs. Drake
+Costarring: Launchpad McQuack, Mr. Drake, Mrs. Drake, and DT-87

 Featuring: Doofus Drake

 Setting: Duckburg (the Junior Woodchuck camp grounds, McDuck Manor, and the Drake residence)

 Plot: On “Only Child Day,” the nephews go their separate ways as only siblings before ultimately teaming up to help defeat their respective foes.

 The DuckTales reboot has been characterized by change (duh!).
 Tonally, the more broad comedic strokes along with the warm-and-fuzzies of the 80s (where Scrooge was prone to doling out end-of-episode hugs to his nephews) have been replaced with biting sarcasm and self-referential irony.
 The straight-forward nature of characters like Gyro Gearloose, Mrs. Beakley, and Flintheart Glomgold are now more ambiguous and complex.
 These paradigm shifts have, by and large, been rousing successes (#IMHO).
 But no change has been as stark or revelatory than that of the handling of the triplets.